TCotton/obscured/README.md

 **Important:** This library prevents *accidental* exposure only.
 It does not provide cryptographic security or protect against intentional access to memory.

+**Important:** Do not rely on this library for secure secret management or to prevent deliberate access.
+- Use in conjunction with other security best practices for handling secrets.

 ## Usage

 ```typescript